Last updated: April 24, 2026

 | JSZip | MIT | Client-side ZIP packaging for exported assets |

-| Next.js | MIT | Web application framework and runtime integration |
+| Next.js | MIT | Web app framework/runtime |

 | React | MIT | User interface rendering and state management |

-| Radix UI Primitives | MIT | Accessible UI primitives and interaction patterns |
+| Radix UI Primitives | MIT | Accessible UI primitives |

 | Lucide | ISC | Interface iconography |